• Skip to main content

 Serving suggestions

-This potato salad with dill is perfect to serve with fish dishes such as pistachio crusted fish (another recipe that's great for entertaining), salmon lettuce wraps or salmon burgers.
-It's a great pot luck food idea, also delicious with chicken and pork dishes.
+This potato salad with dill is perfect to serve with fish dishes such as pistachio crusted fish, hasselback salmon or salmon burgers.
+It's incredibly delicious with pickled herring, but works well also with chicken and pork dishes (as well as leftover cold meats).

 Side view of dill and potato salad in white bowl.